eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 ---
 #### JSONPath extensions

-One annoying antipattern shows up in our sample input, the use of numbered keys like `number1` `number2` related keys in an object.
-JSONPath natively has no answer for this using the typical wildcard `*` operator.
-We've gone beyond the specification to enable the handling though.
+One annoying antipattern shows up in our sample input, the use of numbered keys such as `number1`, `number2` in an object.
+JSONPath has no native answer for this using the standard wildcard `*` operator, so we've gone beyond the specification.
 For example:

 ```
 src:    $.households[*].number*